Accommodation of Disabilities

 Examinees must answer all multiple—choice questions and complete all tasks for concurrent (live application) items independently.
-The surrogate may not participate in any way during these portions of the exam.
+The reader/recorder may not participate in any way during these portions of the exam.

-When a simulation item is launched (keyboard steps and mouse will not react or will react with limited functionality), the examinee may then direct the surrogate to use the mouse by giving explicit step—by—step instructions.
+When a simulation item is launched (keyboard steps and mouse will not react or will react with limited functionality), the examinee may then direct the reader/recorder to use the mouse by giving explicit step—by—step instructions.
 The reader/recorder may not prompt the examinee in any manner and is limited to perform one mouse click per single direction from the examinee.
 Communication between the examinee and reader/recorder is limited to clarification of instructions only.

 - Certiport Authorized Testing Centers will handle violations of test taking rules in accordance with Certiport's existing policies and procedures.

 For additional information regarding this policy, please contact Certiport Customer Services.

 For Test Candidate requests for accommodations outside of the US please contact our Solution Provider in your country.